Actipro/WPF-Controls/Documentation/topics/charts/xy-chart-features/legend.md

 ## Position

 The position of the legend can be controlled using [XYChart](xref:@ActiproUIRoot.Controls.Charts.XYChart).[LegendHorizontalPosition](xref:@ActiproUIRoot.Controls.Charts.XYChart.LegendHorizontalPosition) and [XYChart](xref:@ActiproUIRoot.Controls.Charts.XYChart).[LegendVerticalPosition](xref:@ActiproUIRoot.Controls.Charts.XYChart.LegendVerticalPosition).
-Legend positions have two modifiers, `Inside` and `Outside` (for example, [LeftInside](xref:@ActiproUIRoot.Controls.Charts.LegendHorizontalPosition.LeftInside) and [TopOutside](xref:@ActiproUIRoot.Controls.Charts.LegendVerticalPosition.TopOutside). `Inside` means the legend will be positioned relative to the chart drawing area, and `Outside` means the legend will be positioned relative to the entire chart control.
-So `CenterInside` will be in the center of the chart drawing area, wheras `CenterOutside` will be in the center of the entire chart control.
+Legend positions have two modifiers, `Inside` and `Outside` (for example, [LeftInside](xref:@ActiproUIRoot.Controls.Charts.LegendHorizontalPosition.LeftInside) and [TopOutside](xref:@ActiproUIRoot.Controls.Charts.LegendVerticalPosition.TopOutside)). `Inside` means the legend will be positioned relative to the chart drawing area, and `Outside` means the legend will be positioned relative to the entire chart control.
+So `CenterInside` will be in the center of the chart drawing area, whereas `CenterOutside` will be in the center of the entire chart control.

 ![Screenshot](../images/appearance-legend2.png)